 The version below is translated from the story as written by Bruna Cossu and posted on her Facebook page Brujana.
 With her permission, I’ve translated her words and posted both the English and Italian versions on this website.

-However, once he found Earth, he discovered that mankind had not learned to dream.
+However, once he found Earth, he discovered that humans had not learned to dream.
 The planet’s population was like a swarm of ants: the men fought amongst themselves and sought to complicate their lives in all ways, yet they had not learned to dream.
 They did everything except dream.

 Then the god, determined, said: “I will be the first man to dream”.
 He searched all over the earth for an uninhabited place where he could live alone, and he found it in a small island in the the shape of a footprint: Sardinia.
 This island was still wild, full of rocks.
 The god concentrated and made himself into a man, but he chose to make himself old, because in order to have desires, he would have to make effort.